The Big Store: Plot

-Singer Tommy Rogers has recently inherited half ownership of the Phelps department store from his late uncle, Hiram Phelps.
-The other half of the business is owned by Hiram's sister and Tommy's aunt, Martha Phelps.
-Rogers has no interest in running a department store, so he plans to sell his interest in the store to finance a new music conservatory.
-Mr. Grover, the store manager, plots to kill Rogers before he can sell his share of the business, marry the wealthy Martha and then likely kill her, becoming sole owner of the Phelps department store.
-Martha is extremely worried about her nephew's safety, lest anyone should suspect her of engaging in foul play to take over the store.
+Singer Tommy Rogers has recently inherited half ownership of the Phelps department store from his late uncle, Hiram Phelps; Martha Phelps, Hiram's sister and Tommy's aunt, owns the other half.
+Tommy has no interest in running a department store, so he plans to sell his share of the business to finance a new music conservatory.
+Mr. Grover, the store manager, is plotting to murder Tommy; if Tommy dies before he can sell, Martha inherits his half of the store.
+Grover then plans to marry the wealthy Martha and then eventually kill her, becoming sole owner of the Phelps department store.
+After an attempt to kill Tommy by a hired thug fails, Martha becomes extremely worried about her nephew's safety, lest anyone should suspect her of engaging in foul play to take over the store.
 Against Grover's wishes, Martha hires private detective Wolf J. Flywheel as a floorwalker and Tommy's bodyguard.
 Tommy is in love with Joan Sutton, a store employee.
-Flywheel romances Martha, while Wacky, Fleewheel's assistant and driver, is reunited with his brother Ravelli, Tommy's best friend.
-Eventually, Flywheel, Wacky and Ravelli expose Grover and his henchmen and save Tommy.
+Flywheel romances Martha, while Wacky, Flywheel's assistant and driver, is reunited with his brother Ravelli, Tommy's best friend.
+Eventually, Flywheel, Ravelli and Wacky expose Grover and his henchmen and save Tommy.

 Production

 The film has two extended scenes with all three Marx Brothers.
 One is in the store's bed department, with several unusual beds that appear out of the walls and floor.
 The other takes place near the film's climax, when Groucho, Chico and Harpo escape their pursuers in a madcap chase through the store on roller skates.
-This elaborate sequence took an entire month to shoot and utilized an unusual number of stunt doubles, Mack Sennett-type slapstick stunts and stop-motion photography for a Marx Brothers film.
+This elaborate sequence took an entire month to shoot and utilized stop motion photography, Mack Sennett-type slapstick stunts and stunt doubles, all unusual for a Marx Brothers film.
 Oddly, a "funny" janitor also appears in this scene as a sort of comic relief.

 At two points, Groucho breaks the fourth wall.
 During the musical number "Sing While You Sell", he narrates a fashion show and speaks a few asides, including "This is a bright red dress, but Technicolor is so expensive."
 At the end of the film, after Grover has been exposed as the villain, Groucho informs the audience, "I told you in the first reel he was a crook!"